thoughtbot/superglue/docs/installation.md

       └─ store.js
 ```

-## Redux toolkit
+## Redux Toolkit

 If you've ever encountered Redux then the files above may seem familiar to you.
-Superglue works as a complete and fully functional Redux toolkit application.
+Superglue works as a complete and fully functional Redux Toolkit application.
 For the most part, all the functionality you would need resides in these files
 and you'll make minimum edits, but they are made available if you ever need
 greater control over state management.